Detailed guides to painful problems, treatments & more

 updated

-Five articles on PainSci cite Kong 2009: 1.
+Five pages on PainSci cite Kong 2009: 1.
 Is Running on Pavement Risky?2.
 The Complete Guide to IT Band Syndrome3.
 The Complete Guide to Patellofemoral Pain Syndrome4.
 Complete Guide to Plantar Fasciitis5.
 Shin Splints Treatment, The Complete Guide

 PainSci commentary on Kong 2009: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.